FGasper/p5-Wasm-Wasm3/README.md

 This Perl library is EXPERIMENTAL.

-Additionally, wasm3’s API is, as of this writing, rather less complete than those of Wasmer et al. wasm3 only exports a single WebAssembly memory, for example.
-It also can’t import memories or globals, and it neither imports _nor_ exports tables.
+Additionally, wasm3 is, as of this writing, rather less complete than Wasmer et al. wasm3 only exports a single WebAssembly memory, for example.
+It can’t import memories or globals, and it neither imports _nor_ exports tables.

 # DOCUMENTATION